Elections in Hong Kong: Legislative elections

 Under the 2021 Hong Kong electoral changes initiated by the National People's Congress, the Legislative Council is now composed of 90 members returned from 3 constituencies: the Election Committee Constituency, Functional Constituencies and Geographical Constituencies by popular vote.

 In Hong Kong, legislative elections are held every four years in accordance with Article 69 of the Basic Law of HKSAR.
 The most recent election was held on 19 December 2021.

+In recent 2025, a total of 161 candidates are vying for 90 seats in Hong Kong’s second Legislative Council election since Beijing’s 2021 overhaul, which ensured only “patriots” could run—changes authorities say protect stability but critics argue diminish democracy.
+The previous post-reform poll saw a record-low 30% turnout, prompting an extensive government push this year that includes citywide promotions, shopping discounts, thank-you cards redeemable for vouchers, free entry to pools and museums, neighbourhood carnivals, and a televised gala, complete with mascots and a theme song.
+Chief Secretary Eric Chan said the goal is to create a “happy and festive mood” and emphasise the election’s importance.
+The race also brings significant turnover, with about a quarter of incumbents stepping down amid reports that Beijing encouraged retirements—especially among older lawmakers such as 70-plus veteran Regina Ip.

 Electoral system

 Each candidate running for Legislative elections is to be nominated by 10–20 members of the Election Committee, before their eligibility is reviewed and confirmed by the Candidate Eligibility Review Committee of the HKSAR according to opinions issued by the Committee for Safeguarding National Security of the Hong Kong Special Administrative Region: